There is an old sales joke that goes like this –

 For example, if 50% of deals in the negotiation stage are converted, and you need to close 100 deals to reach your goal, you’d need 200 leads to reach the negotiation stage every month.

-By moving backwards through your pipeline following the same steps, you can get a clear view of how many leads should be entering the top of your sales pipeline per month.
+By moving backward through your pipeline following the same steps, you can get a clear view of how many leads should be entering the top of your sales pipeline per month.
 Additionally, you can determine monthly or quarterly sales targets for all your salespeople by dividing quarterly revenue by average deal size.

 5. Define the KPIs to measure the performance of your sales pipeline